ByteFight-GT/documentation/docs/source/index.rst

 ByteFight Developer Documentation
 ===================================

 **ByteFight** is a game AI competition hosted by Georgia Tech.
+This documentation is meant to serve as a living reference for new and old developers alike to understand the architecture and design principles of the different parts of the competition.

-Check out the :ref:`documentation-page` section to contribute.
+Check out the :ref:`documentation-page` section to find out how to contribute to documentation.

 .. note::